KasparEtter/ef1p/pages/email/email.md

 The information relevant for handling the message, such as the addresses to deliver the message to and the address to report failures to, belongs to the so-called [envelope](https://datatracker.ietf.org/doc/html/rfc5321#section-2.3.1).
-The envelope is specific to the [Simple Mail Transfer Protocol (SMTP)](#simple-mail-transfer-protocol) and it can change completely during the delivery of a message.
+The envelope belongs to the [Simple Mail Transfer Protocol (SMTP)](#simple-mail-transfer-protocol), and it can change completely during the delivery of a message.
-The message, on the other hand, mostly stays the same during delivery and its format is also used by two [access protocols](#access-protocols).
+The message, on the other hand, mostly stays the same during delivery, and its format is also used by two [access protocols](#access-protocols).
 The important thing to remember is that emails are delivered based on the addresses in the envelope and not the addresses in the header section of the message.